Haruno19/MiniFetch/README.md

 # MiniFetch
-Minimal system info for Windows
+Minimal system info for Windows writte in C#